 ASGN takes an enterprise approach to data protection and cybersecurity, focusing on continual process and technology improvements to enable safety, security, and information privacy.
-All ASGN's brands align to the Department of Defense's Cybersecurity Maturity Model Certification ("CMMC") 2.0 framework and have implemented common technology and data protection and cybersecurity controls and processes, which provides a unified approach to our cybersecurity measures.
+All ASGN brands align to the Department of Defense's Cybersecurity Maturity Model Certification ("CMMC") 2.0 framework and have implemented common technology and data protection and cybersecurity controls and processes, which provides a unified approach to our cybersecurity measures.
+This does not imply that we meet any particular technical standards, specifications, or requirements, only that we use the CMMC 2.0 framework as a guide to help us identify, assess, and manage cybersecurity risks relevant to our business.
 We have invested in endpoint protection, cloud security, vulnerability management, and data loss prevention, featuring insider threat detection, we also conduct regular threat actor risk assessments and assess the risk posed by third-party vendors.
 Further, ASGN conducts penetration tests to detect potential security gaps in cloud and on-premise systems.
 These tests continuously simulate cyber-attacks on physical hardware, network endpoints, and critical applications such as Oracle, SQL and web services.